alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

-# SQL, Pandas or Both
+# SQL, Pandas or Both - Analysing the UK Electoral System
 ## Pandas is great for analysing and plotting data but should you store your data in a database and select it with SQL.
 Let's take a look at some common operations using Pandas and SQL and see how they compare

 ![The elections table](https://github.com/alanjones2/Alan-Jones-article-code/raw/master/sqlpandas/images/20211215_123011.jpg)